Sri Rampai LRT station

-Sri Rampai LRT station is a rapid transit station in northern Kuala Lumpur, Malaysia, forming part of the Kelana Jaya line (formerly known as PUTRA).
+Sri Rampai LRT station is a light rapid transit (LRT) station in northern Kuala Lumpur, Malaysia, forming part of the LRT Kelana Jaya Line.
 The station, named after the nearby Taman Sri Rampai housing estate to the west, is located along the border between Taman Sri Rampai and Wangsa Maju to the east.

 History

 Sri Rampai station as viewed on a northbound train in March 2007, revealing the location in a mothballed state with boarded-up side platforms and an unfinished interior.